WebThingsIO/zwave-adapter/Overview.md

 The classifier uses the devices "genericType" along with the presence of various valueIds to determine the type and properties of the device.

-OpenZWave uses a device databse to describe configuration parameters for each device.
+OpenZWave uses a device database to describe configuration parameters for each device.
 These configuration parameters often change how the device behaves.
 As part of the classification process, the classifier will often configure the device to behave in a manner which is more